Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 Regarding your need, you can use one of [our check implementations](#the-existing-elementchecker-implementations) or even implement your own ones.

 ##More About More
 Tanaguru can also make controls on CSS, combine selectors, checkers, use data extracted from a javascript script executing while fetching the page and more, characterise elements by using a marker approach (use the "decorative-image" class to identify all the decoration images of the page).
-You can browse [the Accessiweb 2.2 rules implementations](https://github.com/Tanaguru/Tanaguru/tree/master/rules/accessiweb2.2/src/main/java/org/opens/tanaguru/rules/accessiweb22) to get more examples of how to implement a rule.
+You can browse [the AccessiWeb 2.2 rules implementations](https://github.com/Tanaguru/Tanaguru/tree/master/rules/accessiweb2.2/src/main/java/org/opens/tanaguru/rules/accessiweb22) to get more examples of how to implement a rule.

 ##Any questions?